eruj22/eruj22/README.md

 ## 🚀 About Me

 Ever since I stumbled upon programming I was inspired to build more, to learn more, to be better programmer.
 For me it's simple.
 Do something programming related every day.
-Untill now I have built many projects, from really simple to less simple ones.
+Until now I have built many projects, from really simple to less simple ones.
 Most of them you can find on GitHub.

 Last few months I am actively learning React through building projects.
 I am also very grateful to get React mentor, <a href="https://github.com/artnerdnet">artnerdnet</a>.
 She helped me improve my code and guided me through different issues.
 With her help I have became better programmer.

+Currently I am working as a front-end developer.
+The technologies that I am using the most are React, TypeScript, Emotion for styling and React query.
+I am a part of the agile team, responsible for small part of the Saas product.

 In my personal life I love doing sports, reading, listening to music and enjoying the nature.
 ## 🛠 Languages and tools